About Our Group

-Advancing the frontier of material science with precision polymer engineering to create multifunctional and sustainable materials.
+Advancing the frontier of materials science with precision polymer engineering to create multifunctional and sustainable materials.

 Our group focuses on advancing the understanding and control of synthetic polymers and nanoscale materials by synthesizing them from discrete polymeric building blocks.